 We Offer Three Types of Blood-borne Pathogen Safety Trainings

 Our regulation-aligned Blood-borne Pathogen certification courses are updated to reflect the most recent changes made to safety standards.
 Whether you want a certification in as little as two hours, or a more robust training, we can help!
 We offer online trainings that can be completed in a day, DIY training kits that provide training materials, Train the Trainer certifications that certify individuals to train others and provide training materials, or onsite training.
 No matter what you choose, we can get you what you want, at a price you can afford.

 Online training is for those who prefer self-paced training from any location and/or for employers who need to assign and monitor employee training progress and exam scores.Purchase Options

 The training kit is for those who want the freedom of doing the training themselves.
 It is an PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.Purchase Options

 Train the Trainer courses are online and meant to certify a individual to use the training kit to train others.
 Training kit and materials are included with the Train the Trainer online course for no additional cost.Purchase Options

 What’s in the Blood-borne Pathogen (BBP) Training Course?

-Our BBP Safety Training course is regulation-compliant, and our online version fulfills classroom training requirements.
+Our Blood-borne Pathogen (BBP) Safety Training course is regulation-aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on transmission, precautions, post-exposure, case studies, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.